mikeplem/docker/up_and_running/chapter_4.md

     - For example, do not run a database and frontend application inside the same container
 - If you want to ensure all future Docker builds never use cache, use the `--no-cache` argument on the build command line.
     - This is a good troubleshooting steps to take if the final artifact is not working exactly as you expect when all other code has not changed.
+- ARG and ENV arguments are powerful in making generic and reusable containers

 ## Dockerfile Walkthrough